 8. Take a walk through the Grund district

-A neighbourhood with a bohemian and informal vibe that contrasts with other parts of the city.
+A neighborhood with a bohemian and informal vibe that contrasts with other parts of the city.
 Look out for the Neumünster Abbey and the Natural History Museum.

 9. One-day trip to Echternach